 - Billingham Boxing Academy – £2,350 for a boxing event on 5 November

-- Kids’ Kabin (Grove Hill, Easterside, Saltersgill, Pallister Park and Thorntree) – £1,900 for youth sessions, starting week commencing 23 October
+- Kids’ Kabin (Grove Hill, Easterside, Saltersgill, Pallister Park and Thorntree) – £1,900 for youth sessions, starting on 23 October

 - People’s Meeples (Hartlepool) – £1,520 for HallowTeen Paint and Play workshop for young table top gamers